580.691/491 Learning Theory

 Homework: posterior distribution with two observed data points; maximizing the posterior directly.

-inference and the problem of deciding between two generative models; the
+and the problem of deciding between two generative models; the influence of

-influence of priors in how we make movements and perceive motion; the influence
+priors in how we make movements and perceive motion; the influence of priors in

 Reading: chapters 5.2-5.3.

 Lecture 11: (Lecture) Use of the